• Skip to main content

 • Email

-Orange Cupcakes with Orange Cream Cheese Frosting are an amazing take on white cupcakes.
+Orange Cupcakes with Orange Buttercream Frosting are an amazing take on white cupcakes.
 The orange flavor is subtle in the cupcake and a bit bolder in the frosting.

-They are perfect any time of year, but especially appropriate in the winter when citrus is at its best, or in the spring, when the fruity flavor just shouts that warmer weather is here to stay a while.
+They are perfect any time of year, but especially appropriate in the winter, since that is peak citrus season, or in the spring, when the fruity flavor just shouts that warmer weather is here to stay a while!

-White cake is a little tricky to get moist and delicate and still keep it that glorious, pure white color.
-I experimented with a lot of combinations and proportions until I got it just right.
+White cake is a little tricky to get moist and delicate and still keep it that glorious, pure white color in cupcake recipes.
+I experimented with a lot of combinations and proportions for this orange cake until I got it just right.

 Orange extract gives the cupcakes a hint of subtle orange flavor.